 Johnny Izatt-Lowry (b.
 1995, Durham) lives and works in London.
 He holds a BFA in Fine Art at Ruskin School of Art and MFA Fine Art from Slade School of Art.

 Izatt-Lowry looks at the world from a place of remove.
 With each of his paintings there is a dream-like quality that implies we may have seen it before.
 His subjects are often quotidian; a bird, a log, a field.
 Things we “know” but which under his direction constantly elude us through their ambiguous materiality.

-Johnny Izatt-Lowry lives and works in London.
-He studied BFA Fine Art at Ruskin School of Art and MFA Fine Art at Slade School of Art.
-Recent exhibitions include By day, but then again by night, Cooke Latham Gallery, London; A Table, with things on, Taymour Grahne Projects, London; Reigen, Fabian Lang, Zurich, One, curated by Subsidiary Projects x Jeannette Gunnarsson, San Mei Gallery, London; No Time Like The Present, Public Gallery, London; Rude Assembly, Sydney; A Raw Garden, Fitzrovia Gallery, London.
+Recent solo exhibitions include Around dusk, or thereabouts, Fabian Lang, Zurich; A Foot, a book, a kettle, a hand, a pot, a sunflower, a head, a bonsai, a pear, and two shoes, Cooke Latham Gallery, London; A Table, with things on, Taymour Grahne Projects, London; By day, but then again by night, Cooke Latham Gallery, London.
+Group exhibitions include Reigen, Fabian Lang, Zurich; One, curated by Subsidiary Projects x Jeannette Gunnarsson, San Mei Gallery, London; An absolute reality, Tuesday to Friday, Valencia; Interludes, Workplace Gallery, London; Contemporary Domesticity, Taymour Grahne Projects, London; Melancholymics, The Wunderwall, Antwerp, Paintings on, and with, paper, Cob Gallery, London; No Time Like The Present, Public Gallery, London; Rude Assembly, Sydney; A Raw Garden, Fitzrovia Gallery, London.
 In 2019 Izatt-Lowry won the Desiree Prize in Painting, at Slade School of Art and was artist in residence at PLOP, London.